cotarr/irc-hybrid-client/README.md

 to a single javascript script tag.

-It is necessary to install gulp-cli globally, as gulp-cli is used by gulp to manage multiple gulp version.
-This is not listed in the pacakge.json
+It is necessary to install gulp-cli globally, as gulp-cli is used by gulp to manage multiple gulp version. gulp-cli is not listed in the pacakge.json

 ```